robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 \end{aligned}
 $$

 For the example time series, the Gramian matrix with the Gaussian kernel is shown in Figure 2A.
 The value for \\(\beta\\) was chosen by hand and is not important in this example.
 Observe in Figure 2B what happens after sorting the vectors by their \\(y\\) values in an ascending order.
-Now, adjacent \\(\textbf{x}\\) vectors have a very close value for their corresponding target \\(y\\).
+Now, adjacent \\(\textbf{x}\\) vectors have a close value for their corresponding target \\(y\\).
 Notice that cells close to the main diagonal are red (value close to 1), and the further a cell is from the diagonal the more blue (value close to 0) it is.

 {{<figure src="images/time_series_gramian.svg" title="Figure 2: The Gramian matrix of the time series in Figure 1." width="medium" >}}
 **(A)** Consider the problem of predicting the next value of the example series in Figure 1 using the previous 20 values.
 The value at time \\(t\\) is represented with \\(y_t\\) and the previous 20 with \\(x_t\\).
 Here you can see the Gramian matrix where each cell is the value of the Gaussian function between two \\(x\\) vectors.
 The bandwidth parameter was chosen to highlight the pattern, its exact value is not important. **(B)** If the \\(x\\) vectors are sorted by their corresponding target value \\(y\\), the pattern is destroyed, however, a new pattern emerges.
 Now, values closer to the main diagonal are more red.
 That is, the kernel function of two \\(x\\) vectors tends to be closer to 1 when their corresponding \\(y\\)s are closer in value.